autograms/autograms/docs/index.md

 ### Step 1: Coding a simple chatbot

-Let's code a very simple autograms chatbot that asks the user if they would like to know more about the latest advances in AI, and tells them a bit about AutoGRAMS if they say yes.
+Let's create a new file called `simple_example.py` to code a very simple autograms chatbot that asks the user if they would like to know more about the latest advances in AI, and tells them a bit about AutoGRAMS if they say yes.
 ```python
 from autograms.nodes import reply, reply_instruction
 from autograms.functional import yes_or_no